Rahul8991/AudioStemmer/README.md

 -- audiototext: Audio to Text output present in the output folder(.txt file)<br>

+-- entityextraction: Entity List present in this folder<br>

 -- sentimentanalysis: List of Positive words and Negative words should be uploaded/appended to the files folder(.txt files)<br>

 -- stemming: Unstemmed text to Stemmed text output present in the output folder(.txt file)<br>